Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 The poet’s father, Maharshi Debendranath Tagore, used to visit the Himalayas with Rabindranath.
 When Rabindranath was a mere lad, his father approached Rabi to accompany him.

 Naturally, Rabi was delighted.
 Eagerly, he was waiting for the date of the journey.
-It was his first tour and far from Jorasanko Tagore’s house.
+It was his first tour, and it was far from Jorasanko Tagore’s house.
 But one of his servants scared him.
 He said that the train journey was very frightful.
 You have to hold the handle very firmly.
 Otherwise, one must be knocked out and not be retraced.

 For some months, he travelled in the Himalayas with his father.
 These snow-clad, massive, meditative Himalayas enchanted him and influenced his future writings.